Bring your Shark vacuum cleaner back to life with a deep clean

 But, to help you out, there are some signs for when to clean your cleaner.
 For a good idea of how often to clean a shark vacuum, do so when:

-We also recommend that you clean the brushes and filters once a month if they’re very dirty.
+Also, clean the brushes and filters once a month if they’re very dirty.
 And empty the dust canister after each use as well as clean it once a week.

 These cleaning methods can apply to all Shark vacuums, including Shark Navigator Lift-Away, Shark Rotator, or Shark DuoClean.
 The recommendations and cleaning process for these shark models are the same.